Trial of Louis XVI: The vote

 Paris voted overwhelmingly for death, 21 to 3.
 Robespierre voted first, and said "The sentiment that led me to call for the abolition of the death penalty is the same that today forces me to demand that it be applied to the tyrant of my country."
 Philippe Égalité, formerly the Duke of Orléans and Louis' own cousin, voted for his execution, a cause of much future bitterness among French monarchists.

 There were 721 voters in total.
 34 voted for death with attached conditions (23 of whom invoked the Mailhe amendment), 2 voted for life imprisonment in irons, 319 voted for imprisonment until the end of the war (to be followed by banishment).
 361 voted for death without conditions, just carrying the vote by a marginal majority.
 Louis was to be put to death.

 A subsequent vote, on the proposal that the sentence be respited, saw a vote of 380–286 in favour of immediate execution.

+Announcement of verdict

+On 20 January, the Assembly sent a delegation to the Temple Prison to notify Louis of the verdict and the refusal of a respited sentence.
+The delegation was led by Dominique Joseph Garat, the minister of Justice.
+He was accompanied by Jacques-René Hébert, deputy prosecutor of the Commune, and Chrétien Guillaume de Lamoignon de Malesherbes, Louis' lawyer.

+Seeing the delegation approaching, the condemned king noticed his lawyer sobbing.
+Even before the announcement of the verdict, Louis said to him: "I have been expecting the outcome that your tears tell me; move on, my dear Malesherbes."

+Garat announced the verdict and informed Louis that the sentence will be carried out in 48 hours.
+To everyone's surprise, Louis remained unfazed.
+Hébert, who has always despised and insulted the king in Le Père Duchesne, wrote later: "He listened to the reading of his sentence with an unusual composure.
+He displayed such unction, nobility and grandeur in his bearing and his words, that I could not contain myself.
+Tears of rage wetted my eyelids.
+He had in his eyes and his manners something visibly supernatural to man.
+I withdrew, wanting to hold back tears that flowed despite my efforts, fully resolved to bring my ministry to an end."